 The black belt holder is usually given the role of a team leader, the person who is responsible for execution and scheduling.

 Master Black Belt

 A person who deals with the team or its leadership; but is not a direct member of the team itself.
 This may be equivalent to the role played by the coach, or for more technical and complex projects.

 The Master Black Belt is available to answer procedural questions and to resolve the technical issues that come up.

 The Green Belt designation can also belong to the team leader or to a member of the team working directly with the team leader.

-A Green belt is less experienced than the Black Belt but is cast in a key role within the team.
+A Green Belt is less experienced than a Black Belt but is cast in a key role within the team.